 Employing individuals from a different field of study comes with a risk.
 Informally taught candidates might not have as wide a breadth of skills as someone with formal training in that field.

-In vertical skills mismatch, employees move vertically from their actual level of expertise to a position that requires either a higher or a lower level of skills.
+In this type of mismatch, employees move vertically from their actual level of expertise to a position that requires either a higher or a lower level of skills.
 This type of skills mismatched is commonly referred to using terms of qualification:

-- Overqualified employees have a higher level of studies or experience than what is required by the job.
+• Overqualified employees have a higher level of education or experience than what is required by the job.

-- Underqualified employees have a lower level of studies or experience than what is required by the job.
+• Underqualified employees have a lower level of education or experience than what is required by the job.

 Someone with a master’s degree working in a job that only requires a bachelor’s degree and someone without any leadership experience hired as a team leader are both examples of vertical skills mismatch.
 Both under- and overqualified individuals can experience disengagement with their jobs, leading to shorter terms with the company and a high employee turnover rate.

-Companies may hire mismatched individuals for a number of reasons.
-Some of the most common reasons for skills mismatches are:
+Companies may hire mismatched individuals for several reasons.
+Some of the most common reasons for job mismatches are:

-- Certain fields of study becoming unpopular in specific regions.
+• Certain fields of study are becoming unpopular in specific regions

-- Skilled workers in niche fields reaching retirement.
+• Skilled workers in niche fields are retiring

-- Emerging technologies creating jobs faster than the market can provide qualified candidates.
+• Emerging technologies create jobs faster than the market can provide qualified candidates

-- Automation decreasing the need for certain skills and making them obsolete.
+• Automation decreases the need for specific skills and makes them obsolete

-- Candidates looking to change fields and start a new career.
+• Candidates are looking to change fields, have new professional goals, and start a new career

-Understand where and why skills mismatches exist is half the battle.
-Let’s now review how you can avoid disruptive skill mismatches to hire the candidates that will be perfect for your position.
+Understanding where and why skills mismatches exist is half the battle.
+Let’s now review how you can avoid skill mismatches.

 There’s not a lot you can do about the existence of skills matches but there’s a lot you can do to ensure they don’t slip into your hiring.
 The key lies in taking a strategic approach to your recruitment pipeline.